Vicci Blog

 If you are like a lot of people, your eyeglasses and sunglasses are more than just a fashion accessory.
 These items help correct your vision and prevent eye strain, so it's important to protect them from scratches.
 But what happens when scratches appear anyway?

-This guide shares how to remove scratches from eyeglasses and sunglasses using easy at-home methods.
-Whether you're dealing with light surface marks or wondering how to clean scratches off glasses without damaging the lenses, these tips offer simple solutions you can try before replacing your frames.
+This guide shares how to remove scratches from glasses and sunglasses using easy at-home methods.
+Whether you're dealing with small scratches on glasses or wondering how to get scratches out without damaging the lenses, these tips offer simple solutions you can try before replacing your frames.
+The goal is to keep your view clear and help you get rid of scratches when they are minor.
 For more expert tips, see our Ultimate Guide to Finding the Best Reading Glasses for Aging Eyes.

 How To Remove Scratches From Eyeglasses In 6 Easy Ways